oebinisa/KubernetesExpress/README.md

             kubectl get all | grep mongodb

-5. Pod - Mongo Express Deployment Service
+5. Pod - Mongo Express Deployment Service:

     a.
 Create the ConfigMap that would contain the MongoDB server address: mongo-configmap.yaml